 - A large portion of your areola is pulled into the tunnel

 - Our pumps come with two flange sizes and our best advice is to try both sizes and see which one fits your the best and is most comfortable.

-- Soft, flexible silicone rims on Lansinoh flanges feel more comfortable against the breast without needing to use a flange insert
+- Soft, flexible silicone rims on Lansinoh Breast Pump Flanges feel more comfortable against the breast without needing to use a flange insert

 - Use with a Simple Wishes Pumping Bra to have a hands-free pumping session while maintaining suction